Attractive Multidimensional Solitons in Trapping Potentials: Collapse Stabilization.

 where $g_c$ is the critical coupling at which quantum and mean-field terms balance, $\xi$ is a numerical constant, and $h$ is a short-distance cutoff.
 The resulting energy minimum at finite radius $R$ indicates a stable configuration:

 where $B_2 < 0$ is the dimer (N=2) energy.
 The energy in the minimum point is:

 Note that the energy of N bosons is scaled via the dimer energy as $B_N \sim B_2\exp(4N/N_{cr}).$ The frequency of breathing oscillations of the Townes soliton induced by solely quantum fluctuations is proportional to $\omega_B \sim |B_N|/\sqrt{N}$ for large $N$.

-Also this result can be obtained by using the modulation theory for the near Townes soliton solution perturbed by the LHY correction \cite{Fibich-1999}.
-This mechanism allows the realization of robust Townes solitons beyond the marginally stable regime, providing a controlled route to collapse prevention in 2D quantum gases.
+This result also follows from the generalized GP equation, when the logarithmic density dependence of the coupling constant in the quantum-fluctuation term is taken into account~\cite{Sukhorowski}.
+The application of modulation theory~\cite{Fibich-1999} to the Townes soliton perturbed by quantum fluctuations then leads to Eq.~(\ref{eq:n-body}).
+This mechanism allows the realization of robust Townes solitons beyond the marginally stable regime, providing a controlled route to collapse prevention in 2D quantum gases with attractive interactions.